safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Since safecoin has not yet been implemented, this is not totally clear.
 What is known is that a public key will be used to designate the current owner of the safecoin, which is a 256 bit value.
 This requires the receivers public key to be communicated somehow to the sender.
 The scheme for encoded public keys (if any) is not yet clear.

-To obtain a better understanding of how the owner of a coin is designated, check the [detailed design](https://github.com/maidsafe/rfcs/blob/1cd4ed22709fed673f5ce51c1d861d879abd7aec/text/0000-Unified-structured-data/0000-Unified-structured-data.md#structureddata) of structured data in the rfc.
+To obtain a better understanding of how the owner of a coin is designated, check the [detailed design](https://github.com/maidsafe/rfcs/blob/c63ff6636d0dc21d6939856cf3a32445c3855b8c/text/0047-mutable-data/0047-mutable-data.md) of mutable data in the rfc.

 [Back to Table Of Contents](#addresses_toc)